-This page offers maintenance tips, I have been asked many times over the years, from home owners just like you.
+This page offers maintenance tips, I have been asked many times over the years, from homeowners just like you.
 If you have questions about a maintenance problem with your home, please feel free to ask.
-Send me an email with your questions or if you have additional maintenance tips, please send them so I can post them to share with others who visit my web site.
-This is the link to my online store for FREE downloads.
-I would ask you to subscribe to my YouTube channel which also has many videos with tips for home owners as well as business generating tips.
+Send me an email with your questions or if you have additional maintenance tips, please send them so I can post them to share with others who visit my website.
+I have published 2 books covering basic maintenance and what homeowners should know.

 Painting adds the finishing touches to any project but in the wrong hands or without some experience, your project can turn into a nightmare.
 As a reminder, you can not paint latex paint over oil base paint without some preparation.
 If you are not sure of what the current paint is, treat it as if it were an oil base paint.
 Start by using a light sand paper or sanding sponge and scuff the surface till it’s dull or has a powdery finish.
 Wipe any residue away and if the surface still has a shiny finish, sand it again.
 For any heavy chips on trim, use a painter’s putty; fill the area and sand smooth when it dries.
 Finish the area with a good primer then paint your project.
 If you don’t follow this tip, your project will peel, chip and have a ragged finish, with just minor bumps, in a short time.
 Why am I bringing this up again?
 I just watched a customer, pay a painting contractor to paint their condo, only to find that all the trim had an oil base and the painters forced the latex on the trim and doors.
 As I was setting the doors, the paint was peeling off.
 The customer called the painter, left a message and has yet to have a return call.